Close Menu

 But the suit grants him more confidence.
 He’s starting to understand his speed and how to use it.
 He’s enjoying it at times, relishing how the power feels when it’s coursing through his veins.
 With Moore illustrating, Flash looks less misshapen and panicked while running, showing how he’s getting the hang of it.
 By the end of the book, Wally looks like a hero.

 The colors are phenomenal.
 The only red in Absolute Flash Issue 7 is from his costume and his powers.
-This adds extra vibrancy to the door, making it the most captivating part of the comic.
+This adds extra vibrancy, making it the most captivating part of the comic.
 The blue of Captain Cold and the green of Captain Boomerang have a similar effect.
 And in the background of many panels is the intensity of the lightning, as the rampaging storm seems endless.
 The lettering is brilliant.
 The special word balloons used when Grodd and Flash communicate telepathically are a perfect representation of their bond.

 Absolute Flash Issue 7 sees Wally learn so much about himself and the world.
 He understands the limitations of his powers, which require fuel, but also the cruelty of the world.
 Not everyone is forgiving or fussed about giving, so sometimes you have to just take.
 He’s a relatable protagonist who is easy to like, creating flickers of light in a universe that can be incredibly dark.